-European Union Drug Review Approval
+Drug Review and Approval

-In the European Economic Area ("EEA"), which is comprised of the 28 Member States of the EU plus Norway, Iceland and Liechtenstein, medicinal products can only be commercialized after obtaining an MAA.
-There are two types of MAAs: (1) the Community MAA, which is issued by the European Commission through the Centralized Procedure based on the opinion of the Committee for Medicinal Products for Human Use, a body of the EMA, and which is valid throughout the entire territory of the EEA; and (2) the National MAA, which is issued by the competent authorities of the Member States of the EEA and only authorized marketing in that Member State's national territory and not the EEA as a whole.
+In the European Economic Area ("EEA"), which is comprised of the EU Member States plus Norway, Iceland and Liechtenstein, medicinal products can only be commercialized after obtaining a marketing authorization.
+There are two types of marketing authorizations: (1) the centralized authorization, which is issued by the European Commission through the centralized procedure based on the opinion of the Committee for Medicinal Products for Human Use ("CHMP"), a body of the EMA, and which is valid throughout the entire territory of the EEA; and (2) national marketing authorizations, which is issued by the competent authorities of the Member States of the EEA and only authorize marketing in that Member State's national territory and not the EEA as a whole.